Let's Dance (David Bowie song): Music

 Speaking in 2014, Rodgers explained: "[Bowie] wanted me to make a record that sounded like the future, but still sounded like the essence of rock 'n' roll and R&B, but would be timeless."
 Bowie, who labelled the song "a postmodern homage to the Isley Brothers' 'Twist and Shout'", cited Rodgers as the reason for its "incredible commercial appeal".
 Mirroring the popular dance music of the day, author James E. Perone says the song was aimed at the audience that ignored Bowie's prior musical and lyrical experiments.
 O'Leary describes the song as "a sampler of American music" and "a catalog in jump-cuts", displaying the likes of electric blues, funk, Hollywood jazz, R&B, rock 'n' roll [and] Latin".
 Other commentators have categorised the song as funk, new wave, dance-rock, post-disco, dance-pop and funk rock.

 The song begins with a rising vocal intro, which Bowie had Rodgers add as a way to hook audiences in immediately.
 Taken from the Beatles' version of "Twist and Shout" (1963), drums, bass, trumpet, saxophone and vocals converge and explode into a cadence.
 Similarly styled crescendos occur towards the end of the refrains, where Bowie moves up the scale – "if you should fall... into my arms" – before peaking on "trem-ble-like-a-flowwwww-er!"
 According to O'Leary, the bridge is a "melodic steal" from the Beatles' "She Loves You" (1963).
 The song's breakdown mimics Chic, where the instruments strip one by one to bass and drums before building back up again.
-Rodgers later explained to biographer David Buckley: "On a song like Chic's 'Good Times' [1979], the most important part was the breakdown.
+Rodgers later explained to Bowie's biographer David Buckley: "On a song like Chic's 'Good Times' [1979], the most important part was the breakdown.
 Whenever the band would go to the breakdown the audience would scream."
 O'Leary compares the dueling saxophone break to the World Saxophone Quartet rather than a contemporary R&B horn section.

 Instrumentally, the final bassline, which biographer Nicholas Pegg considers "pure Chic", boasts two interspersing hooks of "a four-note stepwise descent and a five-note pattern that falls a step or holds the same note".
 The drum track utilises an elaborate kick drum pattern that repeats every eight bars, while the brass riffs–heard directly after "dance the blues"–were lifted from Henry Mancini's Peter Gunn soundtrack (1959).
 Rodgers said "that [riff] seemed to me so anti-groove, but sticking it on something that was so hard groove [...] it was magic!"
 O'Leary compares Figueroa's woodblocks to sounding like "mechanical rattlesnakes" and notes the isolated vocal tracks sound like they were "recorded in a canyon".
 Vaughan, using Albert King as inspiration, adds a blues-inflected edge to the overall dance groove.
 Discussing the track at the time, Bowie said: "It's got a hard cut, very high on treble – it sears through."